vanNijnatten/vanNijnatten.dev/_posts/2024-12-31-postgresql-ipython-notebook.markdown

 ORDER BY model, rank;
 ```

 For me, this works and is very lightweight, in my favorite IDE (and in an environment in Python, so a clean setup).
+If I wanted to make things easier, I would just have used [Marimo](https://marimo.io/) with [SQL](https://docs.marimo.io/guides/working_with_data/sql) and no IDE.